• Skip to primary navigation

 Baked-Derby-Sage-Macaroni-and-Cheese-Collage-Barbara-Bakes

-While I was at Harmons buying the cheese, I also picked up some fun ruffled Radiatori noodles to try.
+While I was buying the cheese, I also picked up some fun ruffled Radiatori noodles to try.
 Of course, regular macaroni or shells would be perfect in this recipe as well.

 The cheese sauce is easy to put together because it starts with evaporated milk.
 It might look like more sauce than you need, but while it bakes the noodles will soak up lots of the cheesy goodness.